Post Traumatic Stress Disorder (PTSD)

 - emotional apathy

-- detachment from or lack of interest in daily activities
+- lack of interest in daily activities

-- amnesia (memory loss) about the actual event
+- memory loss of the actual event

 - inability to express feelings